-Jaguar I-Pace reliability & safety
+Jaguar I-Pace reliability & safety rating

 Given the general reliability of electric motors, the Jaguar I-Pace should be the most reliable car in carmaker's range

 |Euro NCAP||Adult protection||Child protection||Safety assist|